The gravitational field of a laser beam beyond the short wavelength approximation: The Metric of the laser beam

 and the linearized Einstein equations (\ref{eq:wave}) lead to the differential equations

-The solutions $h^{\lambda(n)}_{\bar\alpha\bar\beta}$ of Eqs. (\ref{eq:poissonh0}), (\ref{eq:poissonh1}) and (\ref{eq:poissonhhigher}) can be given by using the free space Green's function for the Poisson equation in two dimensions as
+The solutions $h^{\lambda(n)}_{\bar\alpha\bar\beta}$ of Eqs.~(\ref{eq:poissonh0}), (\ref{eq:poissonh1}) and (\ref{eq:poissonhhigher}) can be given by using the free space Green's function for the Poisson equation in two dimensions as

-where $Q^{\lambda(n)}$ is the source term on the right hand side of Eqs. (\ref{eq:poissonh0}), (\ref{eq:poissonh1}) and (\ref{eq:poissonhhigher}), respectively.
-The form of the solutions in Eq.~(\ref{eq:solpoisson}) was fixed by an additional condition that we did not discuss yet; we want the components of the Riemann curvature tensor to vanish at infinite distance from the beamline.
+where the $Q^{\lambda(n)}$ are the right hand sides of Eqs.~(33), (34) and (35) for $n=0,1$ or $n>1$, respectively, and the $\bar{t}^{\lambda(n)}$ are defined through the expansion The form of the solutions in Eq.~(\ref{eq:solpoisson}) was fixed by an additional condition that we did not discuss yet; we want the components of the Riemann curvature tensor to vanish at infinite distance from the beamline.
 As stated in Sec.~\ref{sec:lingrav}, the Riemann curvature tensor governs the spread and the contraction of the trajectories of test particles.
 This means, if the Riemann tensor vanishes, parallel geodesics stay parallel and there is no physical effect as the only reference for a test particle in linearized gravity can be another test particle.
 We can assume that there is no gravitational effect for infinite spatial distances from the beamline.
 Therefore, we assume that the Riemann curvature tensor ${R^{\mu}}_{\rho\sigma\alpha}$ vanishes for $\rho\rightarrow \infty$.
 The full discussion of the curvature condition and its implications are given in Appendix \ref{sec:mpert}.
 Additionally, Appendix \ref{sec:mpert} contains expressions for the components of the metric perturbation up to third order in $\theta$.